 Five panel drug screens check for the following substances:

-his 5 panel drug test is also used for most non-regulated companies.
+The 5 panel drug test is also used for most non-regulated companies.
 It is available for rapid testing with same day results at our locations throughout the United States including all LabCorp and all Quest Diagnostics locations.

 5 Panel Test With Expanded Opiates

 Our 5 panel drug screening tests can also include additional specimen validity testing and expanded testing for MDMA and Ecstasy, Methamphetamines, 6-Acetylmorphine (6-MAM, a Metabolite of Heroin), Morphine, Codeine, Hydrocodone, Oxycodone, Hydromorphone, and Oxymorphone.
+This is referred to as expanded opiate testing or 5 Panel DOT Like drug test.

 National Drug Screening will work prudently with you in order to provide you with exactly what you need individually, or for your business.
 We offer drug testing solutions for individuals and employers in every city in the United States.